 Shodair Children's Hospital is a non-profit, 501 C-3 organization.
-The Montana Children's Foundation raises money which are used for funding equipment purchases and off-setting the cost of uncompensated care.
+The Montana Children's Foundation raises funds which are used for equipment purchases and off-setting the cost of uncompensated care.

-Shodair is also Montana's only Children's Miracle Network affiliated hospital.
+Shodair is Montana's only Children's Miracle Network affiliated hospital.

 Grasslands Unit (Acute Care)

 Patient days: 6,640

 Average Length of Stay: 63 days

 Shodair is the only facility in Montana with both acute and residential beds in the same facility.

 - 5 psychiatrists who specialize in the treatment of children and adolescents.